eugenechertikhin/fm/README.md

 # File Manager

 This project innitiated because *Midnight commanger* become uncomfortable.
-Require too much dependencies, works differ in different platform and, probably stop development.
-But sometimes in some situations same tool are usefull.
-And yes, I use this tool to speed up some process.
+It require too much dependencies, works differ in different platform and, probably stop development.
+But sometimes in some situations this tool are very usefull.
+And yes, I use this tool to speed up some processes.

 So, welcome to File Manager ;)